 - 3.2.1 Contestants must carry out a visual tree assessment before starting any climb - 3.2.2 If the contestant affixes a climbing line in to the tree from the ground the climber must request that the judges test the line before accent.
-Climbers failing to do so will be asked to unhitch whilst there line is tested and will also gain a time penalty. - 3.2.2 The contestant will then ascend in to the tree using a method of their choice in line with industry standard or as previously agreed with the head judge and safety officer.
-Jet packs,

-- ladders, catapults or MEWPS will not be admissible for this purpose. - 3.2.3 The contestant must set their top anchor point before proceeding to the top bell station, were they will lanyard in to the market position and ring the bell with a handsaw before continuing to the next station. - 3.2.4 If the contestant rings the bell with anything other than a handsaw for example a hand or foot a time penalty will be incurred.
+Climbers failing to do so will be asked to unhitch whilst their line is tested and will also gain a time penalty. - 3.2.2 The contestant will then ascend in to the tree using a method of their choice in line with industry standard or as previously agreed with the head judge and safety officer.
+Jet packs, ladders, catapults or MEWPS will not be admissible for this purpose. - 3.2.3 The contestant must have set their anchor point and be attached with a side lanyard before ringing the bell with a handsaw before continuing to the next station. - 3.2.4 If the contestant rings the bell with anything other than a handsaw for example a hand or foot a time penalty will be incurred.